fix8mt/conjure_enum/README.md

 ```

 # Examples using `conjure_type`
 `conjure_type` is a general purpose class allowing you to extract a string representation of any type.
-The string will be stored statically by the compiler, but if you need to
-construct any static data objects that use these values, use the suppled `fixed_string` class which ensures both trimming and an ASCIIZ string.
-For most purposes, use the statically generated value `name` for your type.
+The string will be stored statically by the compiler, so use the statically generated value `name` for your type.
 you
 ```c++
 template<typename T>